maxmurdoch/flock/src/pages/flyUnlimited.md

         Our flexible cover fits around your schedule.
 Simply pause your policy when things wind down, and restart it again when it suits you.
       title: Don't fly all year round?
     - text: >-
         No problem.
-You can switch to our Pay-as-you-fly product in the app when you need to, and insure your flights from as little as £4.95.
+Even if you've paused your monthly policy, you can get covered for as little as one hour with our Pay-as-you-fly product.
       title: Need the odd job covered?
   title: Control your costs throughout the year
 renewalBanner:
   image: /images/uploads/renewal-drone.jpg
-  mainText: Switching policies is easy - even before they’ve expired.
+  mainText: Switching to Flock is easy - even before your policy has expired.
 Join Flock today!
   buttonText: GET A QUOTE IN 60 SECONDS
 whatIsCovered:
   mainList: